External Federation: 7 Problems And How You Can Fix Them

 While they allow for disparate parties to join a specific service, they don’t allow different organizations to utilize their own investment.

-For example, Company A may use Cisco Webex Teams and invites Company B to join their team space.
+For example, Company A may use Cisco Webex and invites Company B to join their team space.

 Whereas Company B is utilizing Microsoft Teams for their own internal collaboration.